sergio-righi/vue-grater-ts/docs/components/pick.md

 ## Standard

-The default example of the component
+The default example of the component,

 <pick-example-1 />